Managing members

 {% hint style="info" %}

-For a comprehensive understanding of permissions in Felt, see [Felt permissions](/administration/felt-permissions.md).
+For a comprehensive understanding of permissions in Felt, see [Permissions](/administration/felt-permissions.md).

 {% endhint %}

-You can invite teammates with the following licenses.
+You can invite teammates with one of two licenses:

 #### Key things to know

-* Only Editors can be granted Admin access in the account.
+* Only full-seat members can be granted Admin access in the account.
 Admins have full access to workspace settings, billing, and managing members.

 * There must be at least one Admin in the account at all times.